Loughborough Grammar School: Campus

 Loughborough Grammar School is set within a multi-acre campus on the south side of the town centre; it is situated on the same site as Loughborough High School and Fairfield Preparatory School, laid out along Burton Walks.
-Loughborough Amherst School (formerly Our Lady's Convent School) is situated on Gray Street, about 5 minutes' walk away from the main campus.
 The core of the LGS campus is the quadrangle, on the eastern side of Burton Walks.
 Dating from 1850, Big School, consisting of the Victorian Gothic tower, original gymnasium and hall are at the head of the quadrangle, nowadays accommodating the History department, Chapel and Sixth Form common room, and are the oldest buildings on the current site.
 The quadrangle is completed by School House (the senior boarding house, which was built as the Headmaster's residence), the Queen's Building (1995, English and Drama), the Barrow Building (c.
 1910, Classics and Modern Languages), the Cope Building (2000, Modern Languages) on the north side and the Library and old laboratory buildings (now housing Computing and Religion and Philosophy) on the south side.
 Big School and School House are both grade II listed, as is the gatehouse.
 School House was partially destroyed by a fire in 1993.

+In 2025, the school’s Sixth Form Centre was named a regional winner in the Best Public or Community Building category at the Local Authority Building Control (LABC) Building Excellence Awards and was shortlisted for the national finals of the same competition.